A nonparametric test of spherical symmetry applicable to high dimensional data: Introduction

-In Section 2, we propose a new measure of spherical asymmetry $\zeta(\Pr)$ by using the fact that ${\bf X}\sim \Pr$ is spherically symmetric if and only if ${\bf X}$ and $\|{\bf X}\| {\bf U}$ are identically distributed, where $\|{\bf X}\|$ and ${\bf U}$ are independent and ${\bf U}\sim$ Unif $(\mathcal{S}^{d-1})$, the uniform distribution on the surface of the $d$-dimensional unit sphere.
-The measure $\zeta(\Pr)$ is non-negative, and it takes the value zero if and only if $\Pr$ is spherically symmetric.
-However, the measure involves some terms that are not estimable from the observed data $\mathcal{D}$ only.
-To overcome this limitation, we propose a data augmentation approach to estimate $\zeta(\Pr)$.
-We study the large sample properties of this estimator and build a test based on it. {In Section 3, we study the asymptotic behaviour of the resulting test under mixture alternatives of the form $(1-\delta_n)F+\delta_n G$, where $G$ is spherically symmetric, but $F$ is not spherical.
-For any fixed $d$, $F$ and a sequence $\{\delta_n\}$ that remains bounded away from $1$, we prove that our test is consistent in the sense of the minimum power over the class of spherical distributions ${\mathcal G}=\{G: \zeta(G)=0\}$}, i.e., for any $G \in {\mathcal G}$, the power of our test converges to $1$ as $n$ increases.
-We also establish that our test is minimax rate optimal over a certain class of alternatives and Pitman efficient against contamination alternatives for which $n(1-\delta_n)^2$ converges to a positive number.
+\item In Section 3, we study the asymptotic behaviour of our test under mixture alternatives of the form $(1-\delta_n)F+\delta_n G$, where $G$ is spherically symmetric, but $F$ is non-spherical.
+For any fixed $d$, $F$ and a sequence $\{\delta_n\}$ that remains bounded away from one, we prove that our test is consistent in the sense of the minimum power over the class of spherical distributions ${\mathcal G}=\{G: \zeta(G)=0\}$, i.e., for any $G \in {\mathcal G}$, the power of our test converges to $1$ as $n$ increases (see Theorem \ref{robustness}).
+We also establish that our test is minimax rate optimal over the class of alternatives $\mathcal{F} = \{\Pr~:~\zeta(\Pr)>\epsilon\}$ with minimax rate of separation $\epsilon(n)\asymp n^{-1}$ (see { Theorem} \ref{minimax-lower-bound} and \ref{minimax-upper-bound}).
 This in turn proves the consistency of the test over a fairly general class of shrinking alternatives when $d$ and $n$ both diverge to infinity.
+We also establish that the proposed test is Pitman efficient against contamination alternatives for which $n(1-\delta_n)^2$ { remains} bounded away from $0$ (see Theorem \ref{local-limit} and \ref{local-limit-per-2}).

-Extensive simulation studies are carried out in Section 4 to compare the performance of our test with some state-of-the-art methods.
-All proofs and some auxiliary theoretical results are deferred to the Appendix.
+\item In Section 4, extensive simulation studies are carried our to compare the empirical performance of our test with some state-of-the-art methods.
+We observe that while most of the existing tests fail to detect spherical asymmetry even for moderately high dimensional data, our test works well in high dimensions, even when the dimension is larger than the sample size.

+\item { In Section 5, we consider the case where the null hypothesis does not specify the center of symmetry $\thetavec$.
+In such cases, we can find ${\hat \thetavec}$, an estimate of the center from the data, and carry out a test based on $\Xvec_1-{\hat \thetavec},\Xvec_2-{\hat \thetavec},\ldots,\Xvec_n-{\hat \thetavec}$.
+If ${\hat \thetavec}$ is a consistent estimator of $\thetavec$, our test based on these centered observations has large sample consistency (follows from Theorem \ref{thm:consistent-estimation-centering}).
+However, this may not have a good level property even when the sample size is large.
+To address this problem, we propose a modified test based on the differences between the observations.
+An interesting result (see Lemma \ref{thm:key-transformation}) is presented in this context which ensures that the resulting test has desirable level and power properties. } \end{itemize}